 We have frequently recognized consolidated operating losses on a quarterly and annual basis and are likely to do so in the foreseeable future.
 We may report operating profits on an irregular basis and our results vary in part depending on the size and number of software licenses recognized in a particular period and the level of expenses incurred to support existing customers and development and sales activities.
-A significant portion of our expense is related to personnel, including approximately 225 employees located in India and Romania.
+As an example, for the quarter ended September 30, 2016, we reported consolidated operating income in part due to significant revenue associated with the initial implementation of a key global license customer, targeting the Asia Pacific market.
+A significant portion of our expense is related to personnel, including approximately 260 employees located in India and Romania.
 In addition, we offer processing services as an alternative for customers who prefer to outsource this function instead of licensing our software and running the application in-house.
-We are likely to incur losses in the near future because revenue for processing services is spread out over multi-year contracts while we are currently investing in the infrastructure, resources, processes and software features to support this developing business.
-In addition, we have certain corporate office expenses associated with being a public company that impact our operating results.
+We may continue to incur losses in the near future because revenue for processing services is spread out over multi-year contracts while we are currently investing in the infrastructure, resources, processes and software features to support this developing business.
+In addition, we have certain corporate office expenses associated with being a public company that impact our operating results, even though our main operating entity, CoreCard, is profitable from operations for the twelve months ended December 31, 2016 and is likely to operate at or near breakeven in the future.